⚡ Save $500.00 on the NEW "Holy Grail" of Backup Power

 As previously mentioned, a solar-power generator can also be powered up using a wall outlet.

+Patriot Power Generator is the logical choice.
 When I find something that is safer, quieter, more versatile and less expensive than the alternative – not to mention portable – that’s what I go with.
+That’s why my recommendation is the Patriot Power Generator.

 It’s designed to provide electricity for important devices and equipment – from your phone to a CPAP machine – during a power outage or disaster situation, all using the power of the sun.